Help Save The Donkey Field At Seaview

 There have been seven pre-planning applications on the fields since 2015.
 Details have been obtained from the IoW Council by way of Freedom of Information requests.
 They can be seen in detail, with plans, here and an example from 2019 is set out below.

 Our MP, Bob Seely opposes development.
 He has written a stark letter to Eton College to that effect and has strongly rebuked them for the destruction of the oak tree.
+As stated above you can now see the ‘Formal Warning’ letter sent by the Forestry Commission to Eton College after the felling of the Oak.
 To see extracts from Bob’s address to the House of Commons on his strategy for Island housing click here.

 Please use the following form if you want to help us save the Donkey Field and receive our Newsletters: